-As a Park Ranger, I find much of my personal and professional fulfillment in visiting these icons.
+As a Park Ranger, I find much of my personal and professional fulfillment in visiting these dazzling icons.
 After the initial planning excitement, my mind drifts to the cost.

 I love my job but it is not a position that gets a lot of monetary love.
-Because of that, I have to get scrappy when it comes to visiting national parks.
+I have to get scrappy when it comes to visiting national parks.

-Luckily, in my profession, it’s not insider information!
+In my profession, it’s not insider information!
+Right?

 How a Park Ranger saves on entrance fees is by buying a pass.

 America the Beautiful passes are an all-access VIP ticket into any federal land including the Forest Service, Bureau of Land Management, National Wildlife Refuge, and so many more!

 If it’s federal land with an entrance fee this pass will cover it.
-It’s like an annual all-I-can-eat buffet of federal land access.
+It’s like an annual all-I-can-eat buffet of federal land.
 It is a far better deal than the one time I paid $109 for visiting The Wizarding World and I’m saying that as a proud Ravenclaw member!

 Visiting the magic at Universal was epic but it was also one day.
-This is a year’s worth of beauty and access to America’s best attraction.
+This pass is a year’s worth of beauty and access to America’s best attraction.

 How a Park Ranger saves on lodging is by going camping.

-Many if not most National Parks have camping but Mr. Bull and I rarely take advantage of it.
-There are times where we break from the norm but typically we camp in the less pressured, more scenic, and cheaper, National Forest Service.
+Many, if not most, National Parks have camping but Mr. Bull and I rarely take advantage of it.
+We camp in the less pressured, more scenic and cheaper, National Forest Service.

 Forests have more relaxed camping rules called dispersed camping.
 Which is forest speak for – when there is no designated camping area, camping is allowed a hundred feet away from a road, water, or trail.
 We follow this up with a healthy dose of research too, because just like tree bark, every forest is different with its own set of rules.

 Mr. BuLL and I default to the leave no trace standard, which is fancy gov lingo for whatever is brought into the woods comes out.